Mikoyan-Gurevich MiG-23: Kuwait Invasion and Gulf War (1990–1991)

 On 2 August 1990, the Iraqi Air Force supported the invasion of Kuwait with MiG-23BN and Su-22 aircraft as the main strike assets.
 A number of Iraqi aircraft and helicopters were shot down by Kuwaiti air defense MIM-23 Hawk SAM sites, among them a MiG-23BN.

-Iraqi MiG-23s damaged two EF-111A Raven by R-23 (missile) during the Gulf War.
+Iraqi MiG-23s damaged two EF-111A Ravens with R-60 missiles during the Gulf War.

 Iraqi documents captured after the invasion of Iraq revealed that they possessed 127 MiG-23s, including 38 MiG-23BNs and 21 MiG-23 trainers, at the start of Operation Desert Storm.
 During the Gulf War, the United States Air Force reported downing eight Iraqi MiG-23s with F-15s.
 Iraqi documents confirm the total destruction of 43 MiG-23s from all causes, with another 10 damaged and 12 others fleeing to Iran.
 This left Iraq with just 63 MiG-23s after the war, including 18 MiG-23BNs and 12 trainers.

 The United States stated that the losses of the F-16Cs were caused by 2K12 Kub and S-125 Neva/Pechora surface-to-air missiles rather than enemy aircraft.
 Also, no Tornado loss is attributed to enemy aircraft as per the Royal Air Force and the Italian Air Force.